Frequently Asked Questions

 You can integrate ZKPassport using our SDK.
 Check out the Quick Start Guide and Basic Usage sections for detailed instructions.

-Are there any example implementations available?
+Are there any example implementations available?β

 Yes, we provide several examples demonstrating different use cases.
 See our Examples section for implementations of age verification, nationality verification, residency verification, and more.
 If you want to try it out, you can use our demo page.

-Can I use the proofs in my Noir circuits?
+Can I use the proofs in my Noir circuits?β

-function from the standard library.
+Yes, you can use the proofs in your Noir circuits if you are using Barretenberg as the proving backend by using the verify_proof function from the standard library.
 You would need to use the helper functions from our internal utils library to get the necessary information about the proof and its verification key.
 We'll provide more information on how to do it soon.

 I'm encountering errors during integration.
-Where can I get help?
+Where can I get help?β

 Check our API Reference for detailed documentation on all available methods and parameters.
 If you're still experiencing issues, you can open an issue on our GitHub repository.

-How can I report a bug or request a feature?
+How can I report a bug or request a feature?β

 You can report bugs or request features by opening an issue on our GitHub repository.
 We appreciate your feedback and contributions to improve ZKPassport.

-Technical Questions
+Technical Questionsβ

-What proving system is used by ZKPassport?
+What proving system is used by ZKPassport?β

 ZKPassport uses UltraHonk proofs by leveraging the Barretenberg backend from Aztec to generate proofs natively on mobile devices, and Noir as the language for writing the logic of the proofs (aka circuits).

-Is the code of ZKPassport open source?
+Is the code of ZKPassport open source?β

 Yes, our circuits written in Noir are open source (Apache 2.0 license) and available on GitHub.
 Same for the SDK.
 The mobile app will be open sourced when out of the testing phase and publicly listed on the App Store and Google Play Store.

-How fast is the proof generation?
+How fast is the proof generation?β

 ZKPassport generates at least 4 subproofs to have a complete proof of identity.
 The first 3 are the base proofs, including 2 proofs to verify the signatures of the issuing country over the ID data and 1 proof to verify the integrity of the ID data.
 The 4th proof is the disclosure proof using the ID data to selectively disclose the requested attributes.
 There can be more than 1 disclosure proof depending what kind of information is requested from the user.